 FCD: What to Look For

-If your cat is exhibiting any of the following behaviors, it may be an indication that your senior cat is experiencing cognitive dysfunction:
+If your cat is exhibiting any of the following behaviors, it may be an indication that your aging cat is experiencing cognitive dysfunction:

 - Memory and Learning: Inability to recognize familiar people or pets, elimination outside of the litterbox or in eating/sleeping areas.